Photon-Pressure with an Effective Negative Mass Microwave Mode: Supplemental Note 2: Adjusting with drive power

 where

-we obtain as fit parameter $\kappa, \Omega_0$ and in particular the corresponding $\mathcal{G}$, the result is plotted in (c) together with a line describing the theoretical expectation Eq.~(\ref{eqn:G}).
+we obtain as fit parameter $\kappa, \varOmega_0$ and in particular the corresponding $\mathcal{G}$, the result is plotted in (c) together with a line describing the theoretical expectation Eq.~(\ref{eqn:G}).
 By just replacing $\varOmega_\mathrm{i} \rightarrow \varOmega_\mathrm{s} = -\varOmega_\mathrm{i}$ in Eq.~(\ref{eqn:G}), we can also get a theoretical line for the gain factor of the signal mode.
 Both datasets, idler and signal $\mathcal{G}$, show good agreement between theory and fit values.
-For the data presented in the main paper, we chose somewhat different operation points for (drive powers/detunings) than the ones shown in Supplementary Fig.~\ref{fig:PDep}.
+For the data presented in the main paper, we chose somewhat different operation points for (drive powers/detunings) than the ones shown in Supplemental Fig.~\ref{fig:PDep}.
 It is useful, however, to quickly discuss some boundary conditions for choosing suitable $\mathcal{G}$s.
 We wanted to work in a regime where $\mathcal{G}$ is in good approximation a real-valued number, which limits us to the regime $\varOmega_\mathrm{i} \gg \kappa$.
+For the future, however, it would be also very interesting to work in a regime where $\mathcal{G}$ is complex-valued, i.e., the HF mode has a complex-valued mass.
 We also want to work in a regime, where the gain does not vary too much in the relevant frequency range, so we can set it as a constant in the relevant equations.
 At the same time, we want it to be as large as possible to get clear signals in the VNA and spectrum analyzer measurements.
 For most main paper datsets, the relevant frequency span is on the order of two cavity linewidths, while for the normal-mode splitting in Fig.~2(d) and (e) we naturally have more relevant frequency span of $\sim 4\kappa$ due to the split modes.
 Therefore we chose to measure the normal-mode splitting with smaller gain $\mathcal{G} \approx -0.2$ than the other parts.
-Note in Supplementary Fig.~\ref{fig:PDep}(c) how the slope of $\mathcal{G}(\omega)$ gets smaller with decreasing $|\mathcal{G}|$.
-As a consequence it would be straightforward to operate at $\mathcal{G} = -1$ if one could obtain a mode with a smaller linewidth. \oldaddcontentsline [3]{}
+Note in Supplemental Fig.~\ref{fig:PDep}(c) how the slope of $\mathcal{G}(\omega)$ gets smaller with decreasing $|\mathcal{G}|$.
+As a consequence it would be straightforward to operate at $\mathcal{G} = -1$ if one could obtain a mode with a smaller linewidth.